wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

     :align: center
     :width: 100%

-The *Dev tools* tab is also available to query the API directly from the Wazuh app as shown below:
+The *Dev tools* tab is also available to query the Wazuh API directly from the Wazuh app as shown below:

 .. thumbnail:: ../../images/manual/devtools-syscollector.png
     :title: Dev tools tab